-- o Finally, in order for MCE rates to be affordable to customers, including disadvantaged customers, any contract under consideration must provide sufficient margin below MCE's portfolio average cost of generation to compensate for any Power Charge Indifference Adjustment ("PCIA"). - MCE continues to provide direct support for the development of local renewable energy projects through the ongoing administration of its Net Energy Metering ("NEM") and Feed-In tariff ("FIT") programs.
-Notable achievements in this area include the following: - o In 2017, MCE served approximately 14,700 NEM customers; the smaller-scale renewable generating projects that have been installed by such customers represent more than 128,000 kW (128 MW) of local renewable generating capacity; upon expansion of its service area in 2018, MCE expects to serve nearly 25,000 NEM customers with approximately 340,000 kW (340 MW) of installed, behind-the-meter capacity. - MCE is actively considering incentives for NEM customers to install energy storage devices to shift excess generation from customer sited solar installation to super-peak hours of 5PM to 10PM in order to mitigate the steep evening ramp periods. - Via partnership with Grid Alternatives, MCE has contributed \$155,000 to low-income residential solar installations since 2012; benefiting customers have saved an estimated \$1,018,000. - o In addition to rooftop generating capacity, MCE is planning to develop or purchase energy from 25 MW of locally constructed (within MCE's service area), utility-scale renewable generating capacity by 2021.
+- Finally, in order for MCE rates to be competitive with the incumbent utility, PG&E, MCE ensures that any contract under consideration is approximately 30% below MCE's portfolio average cost of generation. - MCE continues to provide direct support for the development of local renewable energy projects through the ongoing administration of its Net Energy Metering ("NEM") and Feed-In tariff ("FIT") programs.
+Notable achievements in this area include the following: - o In 2017, MCE served approximately 14,700 NEM customers; the smaller-scale renewable generating projects that have been installed by such customers represent more than 128,000 kW (128 MW) of local renewable generating capacity; upon expansion of its service area in 2018, MCE expects to serve nearly 25,000 NEM customers with approximately 200,000 kW (200 MW) of installed, behind-the-meter capacity. - MCE is actively considering incentives for NEM customers to install energy storage devices to shift excess generation from customer sited solar installation to super-peak hours of 5PM to 10PM in order to mitigate the steep evening ramp periods. - Via partnership with Grid Alternatives, MCE has contributed \$155,000 to low-income residential solar installations since 2012; benefiting customers have saved an estimated \$1,018,000; - In addition to rooftop generating capacity, MCE is planning to develop or purchase energy from 25 MW of locally constructed (within MCE's service area), utility-scale renewable generating capacity by 2021.
 To this end, MCE has invested staff time and financial resources in various development activities within its service area.
-For example, Solar One is a 10.5 MW solar PV project in the City of Richmond which achieved commercial operation in December 2017. - o MCE continues to administer one of California's most generous FIT programs for locally situated, smaller-scale renewable generating resources that supply wholesale electricity to MCE.
+For example, Solar One is a 10.5 MW solar PV project in the City of Richmond which achieved commercial operation in December 2017; - o MCE continues to administer one of California's most generous FIT programs for locally situated, smaller-scale renewable generating resources that supply wholesale electricity to MCE.
 This program utilizes a standard offer (i.e. non-negotiable) contract that is available on a first-come, first-served basis for up to 45 MW of qualifying renewable energy projects within MCE's service area.
 Specific terms and conditions for the FIT program, of which approximately 30 MW remain, are available on MCE's website. - MCE is working toward a long-term goal of offsetting 2 percent of its annual energy and capacity requirements with EE and distributed energy resource ("DER") programs.
 MCE has received the approval of the CPUC to significantly increase the EE budget for MCE-administered programs while also exploring a number of innovative DER strategies aimed at reducing customer costs and associated GHG emissions.
 Specific to capacity requirements, MCE's goal is to provide 5 percent of its annual RA capacity via demand response ("DR") programs by the end of the Planning Period.